Dec 19, 2017

-Mary Meeker, a partner at VC firm Kleiner Perkins Caufield Byers, says in this presentation that voiced search is up sevenfold since 2010.
+Mary Meeker, a partner at VC firm Kleiner Perkins Caufield Byers, says that voiced search is up sevenfold since 2010.

 With more and more digital assistants in homes – Siri, Google Now, Cortana, Alexa and Google Home – this is going to grow.

 In 2017, this rise showed that long-tail search queries that are common to voice search today must be catered for.